Analysis | Letting the coronavirus pandemic burn is a political choice

 This “let it burn” strategy is one embraced by Scott Atlas, a neuroradiologist plucked from Fox News over the summer to serve in the White House after he made arguments about fighting the virus that resonated with Trump.
 While it's not the case that the White House sets policy for the country, it is the case that many places are following the White House's lead on addressing the virus.
 For months, since mid-April, Trump's message has been consistent: get back to normal first and worry about the virus second.

-Since the summer, states which backed Trump in 2016 have driven most new cases and new deaths.
-We're now in our third major surge in new cases, one which is again hitting red parts of the country more than blue ones, both overall and relative to population.
+Since the summer, states that backed Trump in 2016 have driven most new cases and new deaths.
+We’re now in our third major surge in new cases, one that is again hitting red parts of the country more than blue ones, both overall and relative to population.

 Controlled for population, the higher the number of new cases in a county, the bigger Trump’s margin of victory in 2016.

 What’s critically important to remember here is that, despite Trump’s rhetoric, the number of cases is not some abstract data point to be considered in isolation, no more than the number of acres burned in a wildfire is disconnected from actual damage.
 The number of tests has increased, but so has the percentage of tests coming back positive.
 More alarmingly, the recent surge in cases has led to a parallel surge in hospitalizations.
 El Paso has instituted a curfew as its hospitals have filled.
 Hospitals in Idaho are strained.
-The effects of that extend beyond coronavirus cases: a filled intensive care unit bed is one that can’t be used for anyone in crisis such as someone injured in a car accident.
+The effects of that extend beyond coronavirus cases: A filled intensive care unit bed is one that can’t be used for anyone in crisis such as someone injured in a car accident.

 This was the point of the mantra of “flattening the curve”: reducing strain on our hospitals.
 Letting the virus run rampant means straining hospitals so that, even if covid-19, the disease caused by the virus, is more treatable than it was in the spring, overwhelming hospitals limits the ability to treat all patients effectively.